yaroslavros/draft-masque-reverse-connect/draft-rosomakho-masque-reverse-connect.md

 Destination:

-: Contents of the Destination field is determined by the Destination Type.
+: Content of the Destination field is determined by the Destination Type.
 For local destination type destination contents is omitted.
 IPv4 destination carries 32 bits of IPv4 address.
 IPv6 destination carries 128 bits of IPv6 address.
 Hostname destination (destination type 1) is provided in the following format:

 ~~~
 Hostname_Destination {